Minimal models for graph-related (hyper)operads: Recollections

 into the category of graded vector spaces.

 \begin{theorem} Given a $1$-connected collection $E$, one has the following description of the arity~$\GAmma$ piece of the free operad $\Free(E)$:

 \end{theorem}

-\begin{proof} The statement is proved by applying the formulas of \cite[Section~5]{SydneyII} to the particular case of $\Grc$.
+\begin{proof} The statement is proved by applying the formulas of \cite[Section~3]{SydneyII} to the particular case of $\Grc$.
 Notice that $\GAmma$ has no internal edges if and only if $\gTr(\GAmma) = \emptyset$. \end{proof}

+The reader may wonder how the formula in~(\ref{Zbijecky duni.}) reflects any relation of an algebra between operations corresponding to the same underlying

 Let us describe the operad structure of $\Free(E)$ given in~(\ref{Zbijecky duni.}).
-Recall first that the local terminal objects in the category $\Grc$ are directed graphs with no internal edges, i.e.~directed corollas.
-The operad $\Free(E)$ is strictly unital in the sense of~\cite[Definition~3.2]{SydneyII}, with the transformation $\eta$ in~\cite[eqn.~(29)]{SydneyII} given by the defining identity
+Recall first that the local terminal objects in the category $\Grc$ are ordered graphs with no internal edges, i.e.~ordered corollas.
+The operad $\Free(E)$ is strictly unital in the sense of~\cite[Definition~6.2]{SydneyI}, with the transformation $\eta$ in~\cite[eqn.~(44)]{SydneyI} given by the defining identity

 We describe next the action of the groupoid $\QV(e)$ generated by local isomorphisms, local reorderings and morphisms changing the global orders of legs of graphs.
 Let us start with the latter.

 Let $T \in \gTr(\GAmma)$ be a graph tree and $\vartheta : \GAmma \to \UPsilon$ be an isomorphism changing the global orders of the legs.
 In other words, the graph $\UPsilon$ differs from $\GAmma$ only by the order of its legs.
 Since the legs of $\GAmma$ are the same as the legs of the graph $\Gamma_1$ decorating the root of $T$, one also has the induced isomorphism $\vartheta_1 : \Gamma_1 \to \Delta_1 \in \QV(e)$, where $\Delta_1$ is obtained from $\Gamma_1$ by reordering its legs according to $\vartheta$.